Periosteal Envelope Flap as a Technique for Horizontal Bone Augmentation: A Case Series Study.

 The goal of this clinical study was to evaluate the effect of the periosteal pocket flap in horizontal GBR.

-Methods: 22 patients with a mean ridge width of 2.94 mm were treated by GBR using a periosteal envelope flap.
-Following detachment of the periosteum from the bone, a pocket was created to accommodate the bone grafting material (cerabone®) and barrier membrane (Jason® membrane).
+22 patients with a mean ridge width of 2.94 mm were treated by GBR using a periosteal envelope flap according to the protocol by Steigmann et al. Following detachment of the periosteum from the bone, a pocket was created to accommodate the bone grafting material (cerabone®) and barrier membrane (Jason® membrane).
 The periosteum was sutured to the membrane and the flap was closed tension-free.
 Ridge width was measured prior augmentation and 4 to 6 months post-surgery using CBCT.

-Conclusions: The authors concluded that the periosteal pocket flap in conjunction with GBR is a suitable technique to increase the width of the alveolar ridge.
+The authors concluded that the periosteal pocket flap in conjunction with GBR, using Jason® membrane and cerabone®, is a suitable technique to increase the width of the alveolar ridge.